Below find family-themed children's books I have enjoyed.

 By Eliza Wheeler

 True story during the US depression of a family who recently lost their father along with his income and their home.
 Their move into a shack in the woods is hard for this family of nine.
-This delightful, uplifting book shows resilience, resourcefulness, and happiness with simple pleasures.
+Uplifting and delightful, this book shows how resilience, resourcefulness, and happiness brings much joy.
 (2019, Penguin Random House)

 Kamala and Maya's